Pedromaia26/LAPR2-ISEP/docs/SprintB/US3_RegisterClient/US3_RegisterClient.md

 **From the specifications document:**

 > "In case of a new client, the receptionist registers the client in the application.
-To register a client, the receptionist needs the clientâ€™s citizen card number, National Healthcare Service (NHS) number, birth date, sex, Tax Identification number (TIF), phone number, e-mail and name."
+To register a client, the receptionist needs the client’s citizen card number, National Healthcare Service (NHS) number, birth date, sex, Tax Identification number (TIF), phone number, e-mail and name."